L-Ellis/Data_Course_ELLIS/README.md

 > In regards to assignment 1:
 > Due to some problems posed by me also having a personal git account alongside the school account I just created, I also added a text document in this commit that talks about how I got all that working.

-What is "Bird Hippie" supposed to mean?
-Like yeah, it's a memorable update name.
-It's also nice that there's like, three other names for the version.
-Number, Date, Title

-A little like how the updates to Stellaris works.
-You got the version number, but also the name of some famous sci-fi author.

-It's been a long time though, I'd be surprised if they weren't starting to run out of sci-fi authors at this point.

-This really isn't the best way to make little comments is it.
-This document gotta get edits somehow.

-You may have noticed that I'm commiting stuff at about 4:30 in the morning, I promise, I'm up for other reasons.
-Not good reasons probably, but other reasons!